-283. AMERICAN ORATORS: 1640-1865.
+284. AMERICAN ORATORS: 1865-1956.
 Spring term.
 Credit three hours.
 Not open to underclassmen except by consent of the instructor.
 M W F 10.
 Mr. ARNOLD and Mr. WILLIAMS.

-A survey of the role of speech making in selected religious, cultural, and political movements in the United States prior to the end of the Civil War.
-Speeches of outstanding preachers, lecturers, and political orators will be studied with emphasis on the interplay between historical circumstance and oratorical achievement.
-Lectures, discussions, readings, independent research projects.
+Historical survey of the role of speech making in major attempts to influence public opinion in the United States since the Civil War.
+Consideration of the backgrounds, intellectual perspectives, and oratorical achievements of leading political leaders, preachers, lecturers, and agitators active in popular controversies of the period.
+Lectures, dicussions, readings, independent research projects.